Earlier this year the federal Work Opportunity Tax Credit (WOTC) program received an extension through December 31, 2025.

 Employers should note that the process for applying for tax credits involves a number of steps and IRS forms, including Form 8850, the pre-screening notice and certification request for WOTC, Form 5884-C for claiming the credit for tax-exempt organizations, as well as Form 3800 to claim the credit.

-Trusaic’s TaxAdvantageSM service handles all of the paperwork requirements, provides guidance on best practices for applying tax credits, screens individuals online and via telephone to verify eligibility, and maximizes potential earnings by ensuring all new hires are properly vetted for WOTC qualification.
+Trusaic’s TaxAdvantageSM service handles all of the paperwork requirements, provides guidance on best practices for applying for tax credits, screens individuals online and via telephone to verify eligibility, and maximizes potential earnings by ensuring all new hires are properly vetted for WOTC qualification.

 TaxAdvantage also provides your organization with free tools, including an online platform, call centers to improve verification of employee WOTC info, and interactive tools for monitoring WOTC certification processes in real-time.
 If you’re new to WOTC, download our Tax Credits introduction flyer to learn more.
 Start hiring employees, serving the community you operate in, and generate additional income for your organization with WOTC today.